 Abstract.
-Ground displacements due to ocean tide loading have previously been successfully observed using GPS data, and such estimates for the principal lunar M_2 constituent have been used to infer the rheology and structure of the asthenosphere.
-The GPS orbital repeat period is close to that of several other major tidal constituents (K_1, K_2, S_2) thus GPS-estimates of ground displacement at these frequencies are subject to GPS systematic errors.
-We assess the addition of GLONASS to increase the accuracy and reliability of eight major ocean tide loading constituents: four semi-diurnal (M_2, S_2, N_2, K_2) and four diurnal constituents (K_1, O_1, P_1, Q_1) .
+Ground displacements due to ocean tide loading have previously been successfully observed using Global Positioning System (GPS) data, and such estimates for the principal lunar $M_2$ constituent have been used to infer the rheology and structure of the asthenosphere.
+The GPS orbital repeat period is close to that of several other major tidal constituents $(K_1, K_2, S_2)$ ; thus, GPS estimates of ground displacement at these frequencies are subject to GPS systematic errors.
+We assess the addition of GLONASS (GLObal NAvigation Satellite System) to increase the accuracy and reliability of eight major ocean tide loading constituents: four semi-diurnal $(M_2, S_2, N_2, K_2)$ and four diurnal constituents $(K_1, O_1, P_1, Q_1)$ .
 We revisit a previous GPS study, focusing on 21 sites in the UK and western Europe, expanding it with an assessment of GLONASS and GPS+GLONASS estimates.
-In the region, both GPS and GLONASS data are abundant since 2010.0.
+In the region, both GPS and GLONASS data have been abundant since 2010.0.
 We therefore focus on the period 2010.0-2014.0, a span considered long enough to reliably estimate the major constituents.
-Data were processed with a kinematic PPP strategy to produce site coordinate time series for each of 3

-10 different modes: GPS, GLONASS and GPS+GLONASS.
+Data were processed with a kinematic precise point positioning (PPP) strategy to produce site coordinate time series for each of three different modes: GPS, GLONASS and GPS+GLONASS.
 The GPS solution with ambiguities resolved was used as a baseline for performance assessment of the additional modes.
-GPS+GLONASS shows very close agreement with ambiguity resolved GPS for lunar constituents (M_2 , N_2 , O_1 , Q_1) but with substantial differences for solar-related constituents (S_2 , K_2 , K_1 , P_1), with solutions including GLONASS being generally closer to model estimates.
-While no single constellation mode performs best for all constituents and components, we propose to use a combination of constellation modes to recover tidal parameters:

-15 GPS+GLONASS for most constituents except for K_2 and K_1 where GLONASS (north and up) and GPS with ambiguities resolved (east), perform best.
+GPS+GLONASS shows very close agreement with ambiguity resolved GPS for lunar constituents $(M_2, N_2, O_1, Q_1)$ but with substantial differences for solar-related constituents $(S_2, K_2, K_1, P_1)$ , with solutions including GLONASS being generally closer to model estimates.
+While no single constellation mode performs best for all constituents and components, we propose to use a combination of constellation modes to recover tidal parameters: GPS+GLONASS for most constituents, except for $K_2$ and $K_1$ where GLONASS (north and up) and GPS with ambiguities resolved (east) perform best.